 Projected monthly, seasonal and annual changes in potential evapotranspiration (PET) derived from REMO-EC and REMO-MPI in the study area are shown in Figure 42.
 The impact of climate change on PET is similar to the pattern of changes in temperature with potential increase among scenarios, models and future periods.
 This result was expected given that temperature and PET are strongly correlated (Mkankam, 2001).
 The increase is more important for RCP8.5 scenario ranges between 0.5-1.8 mm/day, while the RCP2.6 scenario gives the lower increase in PET less than 0.5 mm/day.
-We also notice that the maximum increase of monthly, seasonal and annual PET will be observed in the far future under RCP4.5 and RCP8.5 scenarios with all models, while the maximum increase will be predicted in the near future under RCP2.6.
-The REMO-EC data predict the maximum increase of monthly, seasonal and annual PET under RCP2.6 scenario while the maximum increase of monthly, seasonal and annual PET will be predicted by REMO-MPI data under RCP4.5 and RCP8.5.
+We also notice that the maximum increase of monthly, seasonal and annual PET will be observed in the far future under RCP4.5 and RCP8.5 scenarios with all models, while the maximum increase of monthly, seasonal and annual PET under RCP2.6 scenario while the maximum increase of monthly, seasonal and annual PET under RCP2.6 scenario while the maximum increase of monthly, seasonal and annual PET will be predicted by REMO-MPI data under RCP4.5 and RCP8.5.